Rolling post, begun April 2016

 In 2016 Lewis said:

 ‘…free movement of labour hasn’t worked for a lot of people.
 It hasn’t worked for many of the people in this country, where they’ve been undercut, who feel insecure’.

-Lewis’s solution was for employers who bring in EU workers to be obliged to negotiate with a trade union to ensure that wages of local workers aren’t undercut.
-But he’d apparently abandoned his support for the insecure precariat in favour of blanket metrocentric remoaner obstructionism.
+Lewis’s solution was for employers who brought in EU workers to be obliged to negotiate with a trade union to ensure wages of local workers weren’t undercut.
+But he’d apparently abandoned his support for the insecure precariat in favour of blanket metrocentric remainer obstructionism.

-The Labour Party, having survived the Corbyn crisis, may well fall apart over this issue, as both sides of the free movement divide dig in.
+The Labour Party, having survived the Corbyn crisis, might well have fallen apart over this issue, as both sides of the free movement divide dug in.